Under current rules, individuals are residents of Australia if they reside in Australia, and this includes the following:

 Australia's tax treaty arrangements with certain other countries contain special rules for determining the jurisdiction to tax specified types of income (see Tax treaties in the Foreign tax relief and tax treaties section for more information).
 Most treaties contain 'tie-breaker' rules which seek to overcome situations where an individual is treated as resident of both Australia and the other tax treaty country.
 The determination of resident status under these tie-breaker rules overrides the operation of the general resident status rules referred to above.

-The Australian government announced in its 2021/22 Federal Budget that it will replace and modernise the tax rules for determining individual tax residency.
-Under this proposal, there will be a new primary ‘bright line’ test where an individual would become an Australian tax resident if they are physically present in Australia for 183 days or more in any tax year.
+The then Australian government announced in its 2021/22 Federal Budget that it will replace and modernise the tax rules for determining individual tax residency.
+There has been a change of government since this was first announced, and it remains unclear whether this proposal will proceed.
+If the measure is enacted as originally announced, under this proposal, there will be a new primary ‘bright line’ test where an individual would become an Australian tax resident if they are physically present in Australia for 183 days or more in any tax year.
 Where an individual does not meet this primary test, secondary tests apply.
 These secondary tests would set out objective criteria, e.g. whether an individual has the right to reside permanently in Australia, whether they have Australian accommodation, family located in Australia, or Australian economic connections.
-The new Australian individual tax residency rules are proposed to apply from 1 July following the enactment of the enabling legislation, i.e. 1 July 2022 at the earliest.
+If these changes are enacted as originally announced, then they are proposed to apply from 1 July following the enactment of the enabling legislation, i.e. 1 July 2024 at the earliest.